 Qatar Airways is well known for being a world-class airline, regardless of which cabin you’re traveling in.
-Qatar Airways is probably most famous for its Qsuites business class, first launched in 2017.
+Qatar Airways is probably most famous for its Qsuites business class.
 In this post, I wanted to look at how you can figure out whether your plane is scheduled to feature Qsuites or not and how to maximize your odds of getting this business class cabin.

 What is Qatar Airways Qsuites?